grebdevs/spring-boot/my-web/README.md

 Currently, a REST client like Postman is suited for manual testing of the full REST API.

 ## Heroku
-A Heroku adapted version of this project is found at https://github.com/grebdevs/spring-boot-web
+A Heroku adapted version of this project can be found at https://github.com/grebdevs/spring-boot-web